NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 . . . . through to how unbefittingly excited and “heady’ her energy had become when I finally hung my head and tearfully consented.
 She had sprung eagerly to her feet, raced out and got her (seemingly equally eager) assistant, and they had Harry and I walking out to my van (where I said it must be done, rather than on some cold steel table) in quick-time.

-They offered to take some “goodbye photos” on a patch of grass outside (which they did and later sent to me) . . .. and I should have questioned it then, but Steffi wanted my scarf pulled over the leg that had the heavy-duty blue tape and the catheter in it.
+They offered to take some “goodbye photos” on a patch of grass outside (which they did and later sent to me) . . .. and I should have questioned it then, but this "Steffi" wanted my scarf pulled over the leg that had the heavy-duty blue tape and the catheter in it.
 “We like dignity,” she joked.

 When we got to the van and I climbed in with him, he suddenly rose up strongly once again on his back legs – this time so strongly he was standing upright.
 He screamed or “vocalised” loudly.